MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 2. A warning message will appear that Windows Classic authentication method is being used, and it may take several minutes for the final command to return.
 When completed, the output will give the URL of the new portal.

-> [!NOTE] Keep the SharePoint 2013 Management Shell window open as it will be needed in a subsequent task.
+> [!NOTE] Keep the SharePoint 2013 Management Shell window open to use it in the next step.

 ## Create a SharePoint site collection
 Next, create a SharePoint Site Collection associated with that web application to host the MIM Portal.